camonapp/documentation/source/ios/index.md

      ![](/_static/img/ios_bundle.png)

-   * Initialize the bundle data (first time only).
+   * Initialize the bundle data (optional, first run only).
 Copying and preparing the data to be ready to use by the SDK can take some time (depending on the size of the offline folder itself).
 That's why there's a method for this called [COAUtils initBundleData].
 We recommend to call this method (not mandatory) when the app is being initialized for the first time, otherwise the first time the SDK loads it will take more time than expected.
    * Init the SDK in Bundle Mode by calling: initForBundleMode:
 From now on, the SDK will search for known targets installed locally, and once detected, the associated experience will be fired right away.